Frequently Asked Questions about CorCare

 Does CorCare offer panel management and practice reporting capabilities?

-Yes, this is one of the strengths of the CorCare platform, which supports robust analytics functions that can be applied to both clinical and administrative data on a practice and provider level.
-Users will be able to define their own reports as well, within the capabilities of the software.
+Yes, this is one of the strengths of CorCare.
+CorCare supports robust analytics functions that can be applied to both clinical and administrative data on a practice and provider level.
+Users will be able to define their own reports, within the capabilities of the software.

 Does CorCare support Clinical Decision Support functionality?

-Yes, CorCare has clinical decision alerts and triggers similar to what you are used to seeing in other platforms as well as the equivalent of patient care goals.
-These features can be customized to the NL implementation and tracked for effectiveness, ensuring they enhance patient care without causing undue inconvenience to clinicians.
+Yes, CorCare has clinical decision alerts and triggers similar to other platforms, as well as the equivalent of patient care goals.
+These features can be customized and tracked for effectiveness, ensuring they enhance patient care without causing undue inconvenience to clinicians.

 eDOCSNL has put a great deal of effort into developing and deploying mature use tools through the Practice 360 Initiative that have resulted in benefit to my practice and patient care, will these or similar tools be available in CorCare?